Awakening inspiration and passion

 It’s our role to open doors to adventure and help you to discover personal ways of recording aspects of this experience.
 We focus on giving you a unique and personal travel experience to help you to see the world with fresh eyes!

 Our trips are carbon neutral.
 We off-set your flight carbon with donations to the World Land Trust who purchase, protect and re-generate endangered natural environments.
 More information here

 For more detailed information about the way the trips are organised and how to book, click here.

 Martyn has has an MA in Fine Art and is a Fellow of the Higher Education Academy.

 With over 25 years teaching experience, he has worked at Norwich, Loughborough, Central St Martins and Nottingham Trent Universities, with fine art, graphic design, textiles, fashion

 and decorative arts students at degree level, and graphic design and textiles at MA level.
-He is currently running workshops at the National Centre for Craft and Design.

 His strategies for teaching drawing have been developed from his own experiences when learning to draw.
 His methods are well proven and challenge many of the traditional models of tuition.